Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

 \n

-We now extend the framework of Section~\ref{section:Pollution-Driven Disaster Intensity via Non-homogeneous Poisson Process} by allowing the pollution stock itself to be subject to stochastic fluctuations driven by Brownian motion, while retaining the specification of rare destructive events through a nonhomogeneous Poisson process whose intensity depends on the current level of pollution.
-This enriches the dynamics of the economy by capturing both continuous environmental uncertainty and state--dependent disaster risk.
+We now extend our framework by allowing the pollution stock itself to be subject to stochastic fluctuations driven by Brownian motion, while retaining the specification of rare destructive events through a nonhomogeneous Poisson process whose intensity depends on the current level of pollution.
+This enriches the dynamics of the economy by capturing both state-dependent disaster risk and continuous environmental uncertainty.

-The economy is now subject to two sources of risk: \begin{itemize} \item rare, destructive events (disasters) which are captured by a nonhomogeneous Poisson process with intensity increasing in the pollution stock; \item continuous fluctuations in pollution, i.e. pollution evolves according to a diffusion process with multiplicative noise. \end{itemize}